Situated 20 kilometres from Sale in South Gippsland, Victoria, Longford is the onshore receiving point for oil and gas output from Bass Strait.

 Longford has been supplying most of Victoria's gas requirements since 1969.
 It also supplies gas to New South Wales and Tasmania.
-Longford also currently supplies around 20 percent of Australia's crude oil requirements.
+Longford has also produced 54 per cent of all of Australia’s crude oil and liquids.

 This energy supply has supported a myriad of industries including power generation, transportation, gas retailing, plastics, petrochemicals, manufacturing and minerals processing.

 The processing and supply chain